-Then think how much help your child would need – are they in a position to own a home and maintain a mortgage?
+Then think how much help your child will need – are they in a position to own a home and maintain a mortgage?
 Talk to them candidly about their circumstances, if they'd like to own a home, and whether they want your help to buy one.

 It will save you a lot of potential stress and confusion if you are clear from the start about what you want to do to help your child and the terms of your financial help.

-You should decide whether you are giving your help as a gift, an investment, or a loan (and if you will charge interest) and make this clear to your child beforehand to avoid any confusion further down the line.
+You should decide whether you are giving your help as a gift, an investment or a loan (and if you will charge interest), and make this clear to your child beforehand to avoid any confusion further down the line.

 Depending on how you raise the money to gift, you may also have to pay capital gains tax as this could be interpreted as ‘disposing’ of assets.